i-live-under-the-sea/Term-Serv-OS_UBUNTU/README.md

 I have a server with ubuntu on it but I can't access it.
 All I get is the cpanel menu so I'm making a ubuntu online-copy for your server.

+Im working on it on my desktop rn